 The Renewable Heat Incentive, which pays you an incentive payment dependent on the renewable energy generation of the system, for seven years, can help you pay for the system.
 You can find out how much those payments might be here.

-However, hurry, as applications will no longer be accepted after 31 March 2022, which is when the current RHI scheme ends.
+Applications will no longer be accepted after 31 March 2022, which is when the current RHI scheme ends.
 The system must be fully installed, fully commissioned and the application accepted by that date.
 You will also need to have had an Energy Performance Certificate (EPC) for the property.

 The payback on an air source heat pump will largely depend on the actual cost of the swap, taking into account any incentive payments you may receive as well as also accounting for how much you would have spent on a replacement boiler.